Paper to Pearls: Jewelry

 Each bead is rolled by hand from strips of recycled paper, secured with glue, and then lacquered with a non-toxic varnish for shine and durability.
 The women assemble the beads into necklaces, bracelets, earrings and eyeglass holders.
 In addition to supporting the empowerment of women, Paper to Pearls necklaces, bracelets and earrings are eco-chic and fashionable.

-Paper to Pearls sells its jewelry through a number of channels.
+Paper to Pearls uses a variety of methods to market its jewelry.
 They maintain an online store, as well as selling through retail outlets, primarily in the Washington DC Metro Area.
 In addition, they pursue a bead party model, which relies on individuals hosting private sales events in their homes or inviting their friends to designation shopping times at the online store (akin to a Tupperware Party).

 Paper to Pearls jewelry was featured as part of the Paper Jewelry exhibit at the Triennale Design Museum in Milan, Italy.
 The concept of the exhibit, celebrating the transformation of a humble medium into a fashion statement, is epitomized by the work of the beaders.